OmarJ9/7seb-sub/README.md

 This is a subscription management web application built using Next.js 15, Supabase, and ShadCN UI.
 It features authentication via Google and Magic Link, along with customizable theme colors and dark mode support.

+## Star ⭐ the repo if you like what you see😉.

 ## Features

 - Next.js 15 with App Router